 Candy Crush Saga.
 Instead, take a moment to put those phones and iPads to good use with these six apps to help your family commemorate the civil rights leader.

-Hear from Martin Luther King Jr. himself with famous quotes and full speeches, play games and read stories to start talking to your kids about race and the civil rights movement, and even browse a list of suggestions to get involved on the national day of service — all with apps that cost less than $1.
+Hear from Martin Luther King Jr. himself with famous quotes and full speeches, play games, and read stories to start talking to your kids about race and the civil rights movement.

 Next: Martin Luther King Jr. QuickQuotes